keptn-contrib/job-executor-service/docs/Integration Test Guide.md

 GitHub action may require additional setup.
 On the *keptn-contrib/job-executor-service* repository this action should be able to run on any given branch that has at least one successful CI build.

-However, if you forked the repository you have to configure / change the following properties:
+If you forked the repository you have to configure / change the following properties:
 * You have to change the `DOCKER_ORGANIZATION` in [.ci_env](../.ci_env) to a docker hub organization / account where you can push images to
 * Create the `REGISTRY_USER` and `REGISTRY_PASSWORD` secrets, which should contain the Docker user and PAT token
 * Change the value of `image.repository` in the [helm values](../chart/values.yaml) to reflect the change of the docker organization
 * Change the value of `jobexecutorserviceinitcontainer.image.repository` in the [helm values](../chart/values.yaml) to reflect the change of the docker organization

-After this modifications you should be able to run the CI and the Integration tests workflow.
+After these modifications you should be able to run the CI and the Integration tests workflow.

 ## Adding integration tests